vk0808/bookCritics/README.md

 ## About
 **Version 1.0.0** :
-This project is a replica of a book review site which offers information regarding books such as Publication, Author, ISBN, Ratings, and Reviews.
+This project is a replica of a book review site that offers information regarding books such as Publication, Author, ISBN, Ratings, and Reviews.
 It also includes a section for blogging.

 ---